ai-mindset/ai-mindset.github.io/aihub.md

 # AI Resource Hub

 This document provides a curated collection of high-quality resources for learning about AI, data science, and related topics from respected experts, researchers, and institutions.
-Resources are organized by topic, format, and expertise level for easy navigation.
+Resources are organised by topic, format, and expertise level for easy navigation.

 📚 indicates an authoritative reference source.